There are many walks you can do from the beautiful village of Edale , and Grindslow Knoll is just one of them!

 Grid reference SK 11009 86850

-The rocky path descends all the way until you reach the point where the path meets the Pennine Way trail.
-Now you simply follow Grindsbook Booth all the way back into the village of Edale.
+The rocky path descends, through a gate and all the way until you reach the point where the path meets the Pennine Way trail with a fingerpost sign.
+Follow Grindsbook Brook all the way back into the village of Edale.

 Once you reach the Old Nags Head, turn right and follow the same road back to the car park near Edale Station.